Chrissicris2605/Engineering-Dual-Pane-Productivity-Tool/README.md

 This project represents a **case study of a desktop productivity tool** designed to improve engineering workflows by synchronizing **technical drawings** and **structured data** side by side.

-The tool was created to reduce context switching, improve understanding, and drastically shorten onboarding time for new team members.
+The tool was created to reduce context switching, improve understanding, and drastically shorten onboarding time for new team members in complex technical environments.

-> ⚠️ This repository contains a **demonstration version** and documentation only.
-> No proprietary data, company identifiers, or production code are included.

 ---

 ## 🚩 Problem

 Engineering teams often work with:
-- Large technical drawings (images, schematics)
+- Large technical drawings (schematics, wiring diagrams, blueprints)
 - Complex spreadsheets or structured datasets
 - Multiple tools and windows open simultaneously

 ### Before the tool:
-- ❌ Constant context switching
+- ❌ Constant context switching between files and tools
-- 🧠 High cognitive load
+- 🧠 High cognitive load to correlate visual and tabular information
 - 🕒 Long onboarding time for new engineers
-- 📉 Reduced productivity and understanding
+- 📉 Reduced productivity and higher dependency on senior team members

 ---